morinted/schedule-generator/README.md

 Where [port] is the port to host on.
 If omitted, the default of 5555 will apply.

-The server will create a server.stat file when schedules are generated that keeps track of how many users connect and schedules are generated.
+The server will create a server.stat file when schedules are generated that keeps track of how many users connect, how many schedules are generated, as well as the types of generations.

 ### Connecting to Different Server or Port

 ClientGUI and ClientConsole can take several launch commands.
 In this example, the UI will be named `schedule-generator.jar`.
-It applies for both GUI and Console.
+It applies for both the GUI and the console.

 In the working directory of the jar file, run `java -jar schedule-generator.jar [host] [port]`